 How Do I Apply for And Receive My Solar Tax Credit?

-Include The Tax Credit In Your Tax Filings
+Consult with a Tax Expert Because The Tax Credit Is Included In Your Tax Filings

 Also, use Form 5695 to take any residential energy efficient property credit carry forward from 2018.
 Or to carry the unused portion of the credit to 2020.
 You may be able to take the credits if you made energy-saving improvements to your home located in the United States in 2019.